hyperware-ai/hyperware-book/src/getting_started/getting_started.md

 # The Hyperware Book

 Hyperware is AI and Dapp development infrastructure for building at lightspeed.
-We aim to provide a comprehensive suite of tools and infrastructure to simplify the creation and deployment of decentralized applications, including those leveraging AI.
+Hyperware aims to provide a comprehensive suite of tools and infrastructure to simplify the creation and deployment of decentralized applications, including those leveraging AI.

 At a technical level, Hyperware enables users to write, run, and distribute software from privately held personal nodes.
-It consists of a Rust kernel, WASM processes, and an on-chain namespace that collectively handle the four basic primitives of Dapp development: networking, identity, data persistence, and global state.
+It consists of a Rust kernel, Wasm processes, and an onchain namespace that collectively handle the four basic primitives of Dapp development: networking, identity, data persistence, and global state.

-It provides a ‘batteries included’ builder framework that handles all the most frustrating roadblocks to crypto programming.
+It provides a "batteries included" builder framework that handles all the most frustrating roadblocks to crypto programming.
 Now, with AI and Hyperware, everyone is a coder.

 You are reading the Hyperware Book, which is a technical document targeted at developers.